NorskViking/CodeCademy--Full-stack-Engineer--Course/README.md

 # CodeCademy- Full-stack Engineer - Course
- Projects from the Codecademy - Fullstack JavaScript Course
+Projects from the Codecademy - Full-Stack Engineer Course

+This Codecademy pro course with learning modules, portfolio projects and exams, are designed by codecademy, for anyone to become an professional Full-Stack Engineer, with a portfolio of different projects, and an professional certification upon completion.

 ### Full-Stack Engineer Course Progress:
 - [ ] Web Development Foundations